chapkovski/NovalandCorruptionGuide/docs/source/CodeStructurePost.rst

                     options.html = str;
                 });
                 survey.currentPage = survey.getPageByName(savedSurvey.currentPage);

-                // Render the survey and restore the current page if available
+                // Render the survey and restore the current page if available.
+Required to ensure that the survey is displayed correctly.
                 $("#surveyElement").Survey({
                     model: survey,